The NVIDIA N1X PC chip comes with 20 CPU cores and 6144 CUDA cores, according to a leak!

 Impact of NVIDIA N1x:

-If it were completely optimised in the realm of higher clock rates and better memory bandwidth, the N1X could deliver discrete-level GPU performance in one unified SoC—a serious rival to AMD’s Strix Halo APU and Apple’s M-series chips for gaming and AI purposes.
+If it were completely optimized in the realm of higher clock rates and better memory bandwidth, the N1X could deliver discrete-level GPU performance in one unified SoC—a serious rival to AMD’s Strix Halo APU and Apple’s M-series chips for gaming and AI purposes.

 Even early samples already surpass most other integrated GPUs, with great potential—particularly in handheld AI gaming notebooks under a 100–120 W budget.

-The NVIDIA N1x SoC is a potential category-buster in PC design—blending top-of-class GPU performance in an optimised Arm-based CPU package.
+The NVIDIA N1x SoC is a potential category-buster in PC design—blending top-of-class GPU performance in an optimized Arm-based CPU package.
 While these are early engineering leaks, they suggest a highly competitive processor that is capable of replacing the laptop segment, especially for AI and gaming workloads.
 That said, the actual launch comes in 2026, and much depends on final silicon qualification, OS readiness, and OEM support.

 Also Read: Asus Ascent GX10 launch date announced!
 It comes with the Nvidia GB10 Blackwell superchip.